guillaume-schneider/Lamb/README.md

 ## Description

-Un moteur 3D développé en C++ utilisant OpenGL et un ensemble de bibliothèques modernes pour offrir un rendu graphique performant et des fonctionnalités modulaires.
-Ce projet est conçu pour être une base de travail simple mais puissante pour expérimenter avec les concepts de rendu 3D et les systèmes ECS.
+A 3D engine developed in C++ using OpenGL and a set of modern libraries to provide efficient rendering and modular features.
+This project is designed as a simple yet powerful foundation for experimenting with 3D rendering concepts and ECS systems.

 ---

-## Fonctionnalités
+## Features

-### 🎨 Rendu graphique
+### 🎨 Graphics Rendering
-- **Parseur de fichiers MTL** : Chargement et gestion des matériaux avec prise en charge des propriétés `ambient`, `diffuse`, et `specular`.
+- **MTL File Parser**: Load and manage materials with support for `ambient`, `diffuse`, and `specular` properties.
-- **Illumination de Phong** : Simulation réaliste des réflexions et éclairages.
+- **Phong Illumination**: Realistic simulation of reflections and lighting.
-- **Lighting Maps** : Gestion avancée des textures d'éclairage, y compris diffuse et specular maps.
+- **Lighting Maps**: Advanced management of lighting textures, including diffuse and specular maps.
-- **Système de lumières** : Support des lumières directionnelles, ponctuelles, et spotlights avec des bordures douces.
+- **Lighting System**: Supports directional, point, and spotlights with soft edges.
-- **Création de primitive** : Création paramètrique de cube et de sphère.
+- **Primitive Creation**: Parametric creation of cubes and spheres.

-### 📷 Gestion de la caméra
+### 📷 Camera Management
-- Mouvement fluide avec souris et clavier.
+- Smooth movement using mouse and keyboard.
-- Modes caméra FPS et orbitale.
+- FPS and orbital camera modes.
-- Utilisation de la bibliothèque `glm` pour la gestion des transformations 3D.
+- Powered by the `glm` library for 3D transformations and calculations.

-### 🛠️ Système ECS (Entity Component System)
+### 🛠️ ECS (Entity Component System)
-- Gestion minimale des entités et composants pour une organisation claire des objets de la scène.
+- Minimal entity and component management for clear organization of scene objects.
-- Extensible pour ajouter de nouvelles fonctionnalités comme des animations ou des comportements personnalisés.
+- Easily extendable to add new features like animations or custom behaviors.

-### 📂 Gestion des fichiers
+### 📂 File Handling
-- Chargement de modèles via **Assimp** (formats supportés : `.obj`, `.fbx`, etc.).
+- Load 3D models via **Assimp** (supported formats: `.obj`, `.fbx`, etc.).
-- Parsing et gestion des matériaux via les fichiers `.mtl`.
+- Parse and manage materials from `.mtl` files.

-### 🔍 Tests unitaires
+### 🔍 Unit Testing
-- Utilisation de **Google Test (gtest)** pour assurer la stabilité et la fiabilité du moteur.
+- Built with **Google Test (gtest)** to ensure engine stability and reliability.

-### 🖱️ Interface utilisateur
+### 🖱️ User Interface
-- Intégration de **Dear ImGui** pour un outil d'inspection et de débogage interactif.
+- Integration of **Dear ImGui** for interactive inspection and debugging tools.

 ---

-## Technologies utilisées
+## Technologies Used

-- **OpenGL** : API de rendu graphique.
+- **OpenGL**: Graphics rendering API.
-- **GLM** : Librairie mathématique pour les transformations et calculs 3D.
+- **GLM**: Mathematical library for transformations and 3D calculations.
-- **SDL2** : Gestion de la fenêtre, des entrées et des événements.
+- **SDL2**: Window, input, and event management.
-- **Assimp** : Chargement et parsing des fichiers de modèles 3D.
+- **Assimp**: 3D model loading and parsing.
-- **GLAD** : Loader d'extensions OpenGL.
+- **GLAD**: OpenGL extension loader.
-- **Dear ImGui** : Interface utilisateur graphique.
+- **Dear ImGui**: Graphical user interface.
-- **Google Test** : Tests unitaires pour valider le fonctionnement du moteur.
+- **Google Test**: Unit testing framework.
-- **nlohmann-json** : Parsing et manipulation des fichiers JSON pour les configurations.
+- **nlohmann-json**: JSON parsing and manipulation for configurations.

 ---

-## Dépendances
+## Dependencies

-Le gestionnaire de packages [**vcpkg**](https://github.com/microsoft/vcpkg) est utilisé pour gérer toutes les bibliothèques externes.
+The [**vcpkg**](https://github.com/microsoft/vcpkg) package manager is used to handle all external libraries.